 In essence, 80s prom hair was about confidence and breaking free from conformity.
 Each dizzying do was a fierce declaration of individuality.
 I deeply admire that fearless self-expression and, quite frankly, wish we could channel a bit of that 80s audacity in today’s styles.

-How can I achieve an authentic 80s prom hair look?
+How can I make my 80s prom hair stay up all night?